-Persons with disabilities are less likely to exercise, but are more likely to eat 5 fruits and vegetables a day, more are told to lose weight, but more have been given vaccinations, they have less sunburn, smoke more, and drink less.
-However, persons with moderate disabilities do more binge drinking.
-Persons with disabilities are slightly more likely to have been tested for HIV, however fewer are being told about sexually transmitted disease prevention through condom use.
+Persons with disabilities are less likely to exercise, but are more likely to eat 5 fruits and vegetables a day, more are told to lose weight, and more likely to be obese.
+More persons with disabilities have been given vaccinations, they smoke more, and drink less.
+However, persons with severe disabilities do less binge drinking.
+Persons with disabilities are slightly more likely to have been tested for HIV.